 We're all searching for the truth; how could we not?
-In the blackness of everyday, there needs to be a reason--something innate, something that propels us.
+In the darkness of everyday, there needs to be a reason--something innate, something that propels us.
 No matter what you believe, the answer is already in you.
-And for me, as an atheist, magic is only one method: a set of guidelines that help us say, 'I'm serious about my desires.'
+And for me, as a secular witch, magic is only one method: a set of guidelines that help us say, 'I'm serious about my desires.'
 A designed time and place that allows us to think--really think.
 It's intention with direction.
 It's the quiet mind focusing.

 If the representation of our desires and fears and hopes is found in a spirit guide, it's a symbol.
 It's the internal.
 I don't mind if the spirit isn't real; it's me.
 I'm real.
 You're real.